Vinayak M. Kumar

 Teaching

-I served as a TA for the following course at UT Austin:
+I have served as a TA for the following course at UT Austin:

 and for the following courses at Caltech: